Lighthouses of The Gambia

 - Date unknown.
 Active; focal plane 43 m (141 ft); two white flashes every

 10 s.
 Approx. 13 m (43 ft) square skeletal mast centered on a concrete platform supported by four robust concrete piles.
 Reto Müller's photo is at right, and the light is probably centered in Google's satellite

 view.
+The Admiralty says the light is on a water tower, but instead it seems to have replaced a water tower that was formerly on this platform.
 Cape St. Mary is the south side of the entrance to the River Gambia.

 Lights were displayed at the cape as early as 1863.
 The present light is located

 facing the Atlantic Ocean in the Fajara neighborhood, about 4 km (2.5 mi)

 southwest of the cape.
 Site open, tower closed.
 Admiralty D3021; NGA 24452.